4ian/GDevelop/Extensions/PlatformBehavior/README.md

 The model doesn't follow the laws of physics and this is because more realism doesn't mean more fun.
 Internally, it uses 2 independent speeds:
 - the jumping speed `jumpSpeed`
 - the falling speed `fallingSpeed`
-The jump speed stay at its initial value while the jump is sustained.
-Then, it decrease according to the gravity until it reach 0 and stays that's way until the end.
+The jump speed stays at its initial value while the jump is sustained.
+Then, it decreases according to the gravity until it reaches 0 and stays that's way until the end.
-The falling speed starts at 0 and increase according to the gravity, as soon as the jump start, until it reach the maximum falling speed and stay that's way until the end too.
+The falling speed starts at 0 and increase according to the gravity, as soon as the jump start, until it reaches the maximum falling speed and stay that's way until the end too.

 ### Requests solving and random access